How to Date Orlik Tobacco

-- The first two digits correspond to the year of production.
-In this case, that means 2014.
+- The first two digits correspond to the year it was produced (eg. 21 for 2021).

-So there you have it: a fast and easy way to date your Orlik and Orlik-produced blends.
+So there you have it: a fast and easy way to date your Orlik and other STG-produced blends.
 Just look out for the manufacturer's code in the top right corner of the back label and follow this simple chart.

 Have any tips or tricks of your own for dating various blends?
 Feel free to share them in the comment section below.